Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Text Map

 How Do Scaling and Root Planing Work?

-scaling and root planing in West Seneca
+Close up of dental patient receiving scaling and root planing in West Seneca

-When you come into our West Seneca office for a routine hygiene appointment, we take some time to do a professional cleaning of your teeth.
+When you come into our West Seneca dental office for a routine hygiene appointment, we take some time to do a professional cleaning of your teeth.
 This involves removing hardened plaque, called tartar, which can be difficult to address on your own.
 If you have gum disease, the buildup of tartar will likely be more severe and be present in trapped pockets below the gumline.
 Scaling is a more in-depth cleaning process that clears out plaque and bacteria both above and underneath the gumline.
 Afterward, we make the rough root surfaces of your teeth slippery smooth so that plaque has a harder time of sticking to these surfaces in the future.

 Benefits of Scaling and Root Planing